 - Underperformers may have to switch careers.

-- There is little job security because if you don’t earn enough profits, the firm might not employ you for long.
+- There is little job security because the firm might not employ you for long if you don’t earn enough profits.

 If you want a fast-paced trading career that brings in immediate recognition, Prop Trading is for you.
-By now, you know that the only thing that matters in a career as a prop trader is profit & loss and nothing else.
-To achieve this, you must have the excellent capacity to sit for extremely long hours, pull through a steep learning curve, and perform in a hyper-competitive environment.
+You know that the only thing that matters in a career as a prop trader is profit & loss and nothing else.
+To achieve this, you must be able to sit for extremely long hours, pull through a steep learning curve, and perform in a hyper-competitive environment.
 This is one of those few career fields where experience and skill sets matter more than formal education.

-The discretionary trader is responsible for buying and selling the securities as well as managing the overall risk by simply using judgment and analysis.
+The discretionary trader is responsible for buying and selling the securities and managing the overall risk by simply using judgment and analysis.

 Quant Trader has expertise in understanding the quantitative strategy that they’re trading.
 They bear direct liability and risk, often control execution, and tweak the strategies in the trading operation.